Lumyn-Labs/docs/lumyn-studio/modules-page/README.md

 # Modules

-This section provides documentation for the Modules page in Lumyn Studio.
+This section provides documentation for the **Modules** page in Lumyn Studio.
 The Modules page allows you to browse official modules, create custom modules, and view more detailed information such as the module's API.

 ## Overview

 ![Modules Page](modules-page.png)

-The Modules page is where you can browse official modules, create custom modules, and view more detailed information such as the module's API.
+The **Modules** page is where you can browse official modules, create custom modules, and view more detailed information such as the module's API.
 Modules are used to extend the functionality of a device and can be created by anyone.
 Official modules are created by Lumyn Labs or other contributors and are available for use in the studio.

-When you first visit the Modules page, you'll see a list of official modules that are available for use.
+When you first visit the **Modules** page, you’ll see a list of official modules that are available for use.
 You can click on a module to view more detailed information.
-If you're looking for a specific module, you can use the search bar at the top of the page to filter the list, or use the category filters to narrow down the results.
+If you're looking for a specific module, you can use the search bar at the top of the page to filter the list or use the category filters to narrow down the results.

 ## Viewing a Module